 Cylinder and Accumulator Division hosts students

-When production supervisor Markus Hamacher's 14-year-old daughter asked him to participate in Girls' Day, he raised the idea to the management team, who enthusiastically enrolled as a host location for the event.
+Production supervisor Markus Hamacher's 14-year-old daughter asked him to participate in Girls' Day and he raised the idea to the management team.
+They enthusiastically enrolled as a host location for the event, becoming one of more than 10,000 host sites to participate.

 The team orchestrated a full workday for the girls, starting with a 7:30 a.m. orientation meeting to learn more about Parker before they geared up in personal protective equipment and worked one-on-one with mentors on the production floor.